nbonfire/simplesoundboard/README.md

 Requires: pygame, plus use pip to install packages from requirements.txt

-For videos,  get pyglet pyglet‑1.2alpha1.win32‑py2.7.exe from http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyglet

 1) Create a virtualenv called flask

 virtualenv flask

-2) use that to install the contents of requirements.txt with pip
+2) use that to install the contents of requirements.txt with pip (source flask\bin\activate;pip install -r requirements.txt)

 3) install pygame into the flask folder